-- Custom fields
+- Custom Fields

 - Subtask count on Boards

-Create a board project
+Creating a Board project

 A pop up window will next give you the option to add your project details.
 Here you can choose Board as your project layout and default view.
 Then, click Create project.

-Use sections as categories to group related work or as stages like "Ready”, “In Progress”, and "Done" to track a specific workflow.
+Use sections as categories to group related work or as stages like "Ready&rdquo," "In Progress&rdquo," and "Done" to track a specific workflow.

 Drag and drop

 You can drag and drop tasks and sections to reorganize your work or move it through stages.
 Project members can rearrange tasks as needed, and collaborators will get updates when tasks move sections, so all members stay on the same page.

 You can drag multiple tasks at once to another section by using the Ctrl/Cmd + Click command.